 It can however be expected that use of these broad evidence powers by the Board will be infrequent.
-They seem most designed for use in tenant's rights applications (especially re "repair" issues), which form only a small portion of the Board's caseload.
+They seem most designed for use in tenant's rights applications (especially re "repair" issues).
 They may also find use in a limited fashion by way of specific instruction from a presiding Board to clarify specific instances of ambiguous documentary evidence.

 (b) General Interpretation of Evidence

 In interpreting the evidence and making its fact-findings on an application, the Board is to be guided by the following principles [Act s.202]:

 These provisions encourage and authorize the Board to give less significance in its fact-findings to artificial legal or other structurings of the parties before it, and is reminiscent of (though distinct from) the civil law concept of "piercing the corporate veil" where courts reach behind corporate structuring and locate liability on the actual 'controlling minds' involved.

 - it "shall ascertain the real substance of all transactions and activities relating to a residential complex or a rental unit and the good faith of the participants";

 - it "may disregard the outward form of a transaction or the separate corporate existence of participants".